 - Image Quality

 Today, even an average phone can take very high-quality photos.
 But just like with video quality, consider if only the best will do, or if you’re willing to sacrifice image quality in the name of saving some money.

 - Image & Video Stabilization

 Flying a plane usually doesn’t lend itself well to capturing perfectly steady, focused footage.
 So advanced image and video stabilization technology is a must.

-All cameras for pilots we have listed utilize some form of stabilization technology.
+All cameras for pilots I have listed utilize some form of stabilization technology.
 But generally, the more you’re willing to pay the better this technology is, and this is one of the main reasons you don’t want to go too low on price.

 - Audio Quality